-- Prepare to Launch Identify campus learning needs connected to teacher mindset and skills related to cultural competency, inclusive practices, and relationship building. • Establish campus/classroom - behavioral expectations that allow leaders and teachers to model the social and emotional competencies in their interactions with students and adults. - Facilitate data collection and review to identify trends and patterns for building level . behavioral analysis
+- Identify campus learning needs connected to teacher mindset and skills related to cultural competency, inclusive practices, and relationship building. - Establish campus/classroom behavioral expectations that allow leaders and teachers to model the social and emotional competencies in their interactions with students and adults. - Facilitate data collection and review to identify trends and patterns for building level behavioral analysis.